vicenteamontoya/cse-230-final-project-connect4/src/server/README.md

  - `Run:` ./Main
  - `Test:` stack ghc Test.hs && ./Test
  - Run the server first before running the clients
+ - NOTE: Since server is built and run separately, make sure to install the dependencies mentioned in the root README.

 ## Tests